ansible-collections/ibm_zos_core/docs/source/community_guides.rst

 alternative to parsers such as argparse.
 It has been designed to validate values often used on z/OS to avoid unnecessary failures on the target such as incorrectly providing a data set name or type.
 For cases that require further validation, BetterArgParser accepts a BetterArg object that allows for further customization.

 It is recommended to use BetterArgParser in conjunction with Ansible's module argument parser.

+This section outlines the features of BetterArgParser, explains how to define arguments, provides examples of dependencies and more:

 .. toctree::
    :maxdepth: 1